Dalabon people

-Language
+Location

 The Dalabon language is classified among the far East Arnhem Land language group, and as belonging to the Gunwinyguan language family.
 It is under severe threat of extinction.
-One feature of its linguistic culture, the relative absence of nouns for emotions, combined with its rich repertoire (160 lexemes) of emotional verbs and adjectives.

-Country

 At the time of European colonialisation, the tribal territory of the Dalabon is thought to have covered some 2,000 mi2, in south-western Arnhem Land.
 The anthropologist, Norman Tindale, placed their northern boundary at the upper Goyder River, and their heartland around the headwaters of the Phelp, Rose and Hart rivers.
 Linguistics scholar, Maïa Ponsonnet, states that, before the colonial period, the Dalbon people were located in Central Arnhem Land, with clan estates extending further north in the direction of the Arafura Sea.

 Their immediate tribal environment consisted of several peoples: the Jawoyn to their southwest, Kune and Mayali speakers of the Bininj Kunwok dialect chain on their west-north western boundaries, the Ngalakgan on their southern frontier, and the Rembarrnga beyond their eastern limits.